-There's no getting away from it ..... we are all using smart phones and tablets to keep us connected more than ever before.
+There's no getting away from it ..... we are all increasing our use of smart phones and tablets

 So-called ‘text neck’, is becoming a common description for a range of painful musculoskeletal injuries , and something that is set to grow at a phenomenal rate as a result of our ever increasing use of phones and tablets.